Last Updated on June 9, 2024 by Soumya

 Even though I love the historic homes of Savannah more, there are some pretty good ones in Charleston, too.

 Aiken-Rhett House is one of the finest historic homes in the country.
-Take a tour to see some gorgeous architecture and dig into decades of antebellum history.
+Take a tour to see gorgeous architecture and learn about decades of antebellum history.
 The Aiken-Rhett slave quarters, virtually untouched since the 1850s, are especially moving.

 Nathaniel Russel House, with its magnificent cantilevered staircase and elaborate plasterwork, is another great option.